zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 sys	0m0.236s
 ```

+(The patch version I tested is 3.10.14 - this does matter, because the bundled Pip version potentially changes with each patch.
+I also tried with 3.11.9; it comes with a slightly bulkier Pip, and generates considerably bulkier bytecode, but the interpreter is slightly faster, so it comes out about even.)

 On the other hand, if I hack together a separate Python 3.5.10 build that bootstraps the "original" Pip and Setuptools dependencies from 3.4.0 (Pip 1.5.4 and Setuptools 2.1, respectively):

 ```